-Part 3 lists and describes the 14 types of compliance requirements and, except for Special Tests and Provisions (other than those related to cross-cutting aspects of the American Recovery and Reinvestment Act [ARRA] [Pub.
-L. No. 111-5]), the related audit objectives that the auditor shall consider, as applicable, in every audit conducted under OMB Circular A-133, with the exception of program-specific audits performed in accordance with a Federal agency's program-specific audit guide.
+Part 3 lists and describes the 12 types of compliance requirements and, except for Special Tests and Provisions, the related audit objectives that the auditor shall consider, as applicable, in every audit conducted under OMB Circular A-133/2 CFR part 200, subpart F, with the exception of program-specific audits performed in accordance with a Federal agency's program-specific audit guide.
 The auditor is responsible for achieving the stated audit objectives for the applicable compliance requirements.